zipvault/AUM/README TO DO List.md

 //with SSH or SFTP - t -t, within a shell?

-Please see AUM.SH attached in Git
+Please see sup.SH attached in Git